 “In view of the current outbreak of pneumonia caused by a new coronavirus which originated in Hubei Province, China, the Department of Commerce of Guangdong Province, and the Guangzhou Municipal Commerce Bureau have issued notices to restrict mass activities, and suspend large-scale economic and trade activities province-wide, as well as halt all large-scale exhibition activities in the city of Guangzhou respectively during this period in order to safeguard the health and safety of all exhibition participants.

-At the latest count, more than 350 people have died from the virus, and some 17,000 are believed infected.
+At the latest count, the virus has infected more than 80,000 globally, killing at least 2,700.
 The virus broke out in Wuhan, a city in central China.

 No comments found